onosproject/ran-simulator/docs/topology_generator.md

 # Honeycomb Topology Generator

-The RAN simulator comes with an accompanying utility that generates RAN topology YAML file, that is ready to be loaded by the RAN simulaotor.
+The RAN simulator comes with an accompanying utility that generates a RAN topology YAML file that is ready to be loaded by the RAN simulator.

 This utility generates a hexagonal grid of RAN towers (E2 Nodes), each with a prescribed number of cells with equal arc of coverage.
-Each node is perturbed by a small random The following is the command-line usage:
+The following is the command-line usage:

 ```
 Usage: